Choosing Between Types of Business Structures For Tax and Liability Protection

 Each state sets its own rules for LLCs, with different reporting and formal requirements.
 However, in general, LLCs have less stringent technical requirements than corporations, making veil-piercing less likely.

-That means Owen could have set up an LLC for his roastery to avoid double taxation and still have limited liability—a possible solution.
+That means Owen could have set up an LLC for his cafe to avoid double taxation and still have limited liability.
 An LLC, used appropriately, can also be part of estate planning for business owners trying to pass on their assets to future generations while reducing their tax liabilities.

-But an LLC is not the best solution for all businesses.
+But an LLC is not the best solution for all types of businesses.
 Many professionals, including attorneys, physicians, and real estate brokers, cannot operate their practices as LLCs in California.
 Whether an LLC is right for your business hinges on the facts of your particular situation.
-It is important to sit down with your team of advisors, including your attorney and accountant, to choose the structure that will work best in your situation.
+It is important to sit down with your team of advisors, including your attorney and accountant, to choose the type of business structure that will work best in your situation.
 Contact us to discuss your options.

 How Can Business Owners Maintain Limited Liability to Protect Assets?

-Many business owners use limited partnerships, corporations, or LLCs to limit their personal liability and protect their assets, especially those with significant wealth.
+Many business owners use limited partnerships, corporations, or LLCs to limit their personal liability and protect their assets.
+This is especially true of business owners with significant wealth.
 But every entity that offers limited liability also comes with technical rules that business owners must follow to maintain limited liability, including special limits in California.

-All the work Abel and Baker did to limit their liability is wasted if they stop doing the formalities that keep the veil intact.
+All the work Abel and Baker did to limit their liability is wasted if they stop taking care of the formalities that keep the veil intact.

-The second key is to adequately fund the business and keep business and personal finances separate.
-Inadequate capitalization, failure to follow corporate formalities, and commingling assets are common ways creditors pierce the corporate veil and reach personal assets.
-If Abel alone sets up a corporation to make ice cream but doesn’t even put in enough money to pay vendors and employees, those people might reach Abel’s personal assets to cover his bills.
-Likewise, if Abel mixes personal and business funds or does not keep proper accounts, he will have a hard time keeping business creditors from draining his personal accounts.
+If Abel alone sets up a corporation to make ice cream but doesn’t even put in enough money to pay vendors and employees, those people might reach into Abel’s personal assets to cover his bills.
+Likewise, if Abel mixes personal and business funds or does not keep proper accounts, he will have a hard time stopping business creditors from draining his personal accounts.

-The third key is to have written agreements that say the business will indemnify you for any losses and pay to defend you from lawsuits.
+Having written agreements that say the business will indemnify you for any losses and pay to defend you from lawsuits is vital.
 You can also carry business liability insurance.
 The type of coverage you need depends on the risks involved in your specific business, but can even provide replacement income if something interrupts your business.
 Again, your team of advisors including your attorney and accountant, can ensure you have the right coverage for your business so your assets stay protected.

 How Can Business Owners Save Tens of Thousands in Taxes Every Year?